delaneymichaelpeter/technology_blog_source/content/articles/EBSCO/SVN_Migration_Notes.md

 ```

 ###  DNS Names to IP Addresses
-1. The Jenkins Server that execute the Builds needs to have access to the new IP
+1. The Jenkins Server that execute the Builds needs to have access to the new IP.
+Start Powershell in Admin Mode: **Start-Process -FilePath "powershell" -Verb RunAs**
 2. If Production Jenkins Server Need to talk to **IE.Storage & Virtualization Team** to (Mary DelGado) to map new IP to DNS
 3. If NOT production change hosts file on Windows machine **c:\Windows\system32\drivers\etc\hosts**